-- 9.1 HNS agrees to facilitate, as required, communications between Canada and the Project proponent for Communications Activities. - 9.2 HNS agrees to provide annual letters to households in Projects which benefited from the Canada Community Housing Initiative funding, or such other communication that may be appropriate (e.g. signage, plaques) where mutually agreed-to by the Parties, always recognizing CMHC and provincial and municipal's contributions in accordance with paragraph 2.4 of this Schedule E. Mutual agreement may not be unreasonably withheld.
+- 9.1 SHC agrees to facilitate, as required, communications between Canada and the Project proponent for Communications Activities. - 9.2 SHC agrees to provide annual letters or other communication satisfactory to CMHC to households in Projects which benefited from the Canada Community Housing Initiative funding, recognizing CMHC and provincial and municipal's contribution in accordance with 2.4 of this Schedule E.